 Bicyclists should know how to check their bicycles.
 Correct adjustment of quick-releases and brakes is especially important for safety.
 More extensive testing can help you locate and identify mechanical problems.

 The ABC Quick Check, which instructor Dan Gutierrez demonstrates in this video, covers most of the basics.
-(Note: the CyclistView Web site, now is not the same one as when the video was made.
+(Note: the CyclistView Web site is no longer extant.)

 Here are some additional quick tests which are useful if you are checking out a bicycle whose history you don't know, or to see whether it is safe to ride after taking a fall.